judoski366/Data-Driven_Atm-Optimization/README.md

 4. Optimize ATM Servicing and Maintenance: Evaluate existing maintenance schedules and analyze their correlation with ATM performance metrics.
 I Optimize servicing procedures to minimize downtime and disruptions.
 This proactive approach ensures that your ATMs are always operational, enhancing the customer experience.

-5.Detect Fraudulent Activities: This project includes Implement robust fraud detection analysis to identify and mitigate potentially fraudulent activities.
+5. Detect Fraudulent Activities: This project includes Implement robust fraud detection analysis to identify and mitigate potentially fraudulent activities.
 Safeguard customer trust and      mitigate financial risks by proactively detecting and addressing fraudulent behavior.

-#Tools use
+## Tools use
 Microsoft SQL Server
 Microsoft Power BI Desktop
 Microsoft Fabric to efficiently manage and analyze data.
 The primary data source for this project is the datakliq_education_hub specifically, their Cohort 3 project dataset.

-#Dataset Description:
+## Dataset Description:

 The dataset consists of multiple dimension tables and one fact table, providing comprehensive information for analyzing ATM transactions across various states in Nigeria.